 Next time you hit a pothole or drive through a bumpy stretch of poorly maintained road, you may have those folks in Sacramento to thank.

-One piece of the budget agreement reached this week by the governor and legislative leaders is to take fuel-tax money that normally would go to cities and counties and use it instead to pay the debt service on transportation bonds.
-The hit apparently will be eased for small cities and counties, although the final numbers are not yet available.
+One piece of a budget-balancing plan proposed by the Schwarzenegger administration and approved by a two-house conference committee is to take fuel-tax money that normally would go to cities and counties and use it instead to pay the debt service on transportation bonds.

 "It's a money grab," said Matt Rexroad, a Yolo County supervisor.
 "The roads of tens of thousands of people will be affected in Yolo County alone."